bbasketballer75/Holiday-Card-Order-Fourm/friendly-city-print-shop/docs/SECURITY-ROTATE-SECRETS.md

 Please rotate the exposed Supabase keys now.
 I removed the tracked `.env.local` from the working tree in this change to help stop further accidental exposure.

+---
+Actions performed (branch: feature/forum-likes-e2e)

+- Commit: c90856c — removed tracked `friendly-city-print-shop/.env.vercel` and
+  added `.env.example` and `.github/workflows/secret-scan.yml`.
+- I replaced the local working copies of `.env.local` and `.env.vercel` with non-sensitive placeholder values (they remain untracked).

+Next recommended actions: rotate the Supabase Service Role key immediately and update your hosting/CI secret stores (Vercel/GitHub Actions) with the newly generated keys.
+If you want me to purge the secret from git history, say so and I will prepare a safe plan (this requires a force push and coordination).